tobiasjcat/WildBeyond/health.md

 - Potion of revivify
 - Bag of holding, with glitter
 - Impressive balloon octopus from Thaco (given to Oroonoko)
-- DVD of mulan rogue, go-go boots and fishnets
+- DVD of mulan rogue, go-go boots and fishnets (traded the fishnets for a set of swamp stilts)
 - 4x prize token
 - A cookie cutter shaped like a unicorn.
 -- 1 set of false wooden teeth
 -- Pixie dust.
 One minute of limited flying.
--- Witchlight branded wine
--- Cuddly spider of spiderclimb
+-- Witchlight branded wine (traded for 6 weird teeth) -- Cuddly spider of spiderclimb
 -- wizard puppet of minor illusion 3x
 - Scatterleaf tea